siberianfox/g2wiki/Digital-IO-(GPIO).md

    {ai1fn | function | 0=none/other, 1=adc1, 2=adc2... (see Function Access)

 ### Digital Output "Pin"
-- "Pin" may be a physical pin, or the output may be virtual and used as an internal signal
+- "Pin" may be a physical pin or the output may be virtual and used as an internal signal
-- The pin can be configured in JSON via `do`_N_.
-See Configuration Values, below
-- The pin value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `out`_N_.
+- A pin value is not directly accessible but may be assigned to a function that is exposed via JSON, such as `out`_N_.
   - Set as boolean `True` for "Active" or `False` for "Inactive", or as a float of `0.0` through `1.0` if it has PWM capability that has been configured - with the value being the "Active" time in the cycle, depending on polarity.
   - If the pin or internal signal is binary (not PWM capable or such), then floating point set values will interpreted as the result of the boolean expression `(bool)(value >= 0.5)`.
   - Reads back the value it was set to as a float, which may not be the value given in the set.
     - For example, if the pin was set to `0.75` but is not PWM capable, it will read back as `1`.
     - If set with `true` it will return `1` and if set to `false` it will return `0`.
-- May be disabled.
-Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled.
-Attempting to enable a non-existent pin returns a status code (error).
-  - Disabled pins, if read, will always read `null`.
-Attempts are made to prevent configuration from exposing non-existent or disabled output pins, but should such a pin be readable it will return `null` as opposed to `true` or `false` or a floating point value.
-It may also return an ERROR status code, and/or generate an exception report.
 - Set and read values will always align, even if the sense of the pin makes the physical output inverted.
 IOW, if the pin is set to have the sense of "active low", and setting the pin to "true" causes a "LOW" voltage on a physical pin, it will still read back as `1` to indicate "active", reflecting the value it was set as.
 - Outputs may be associated with tools.
 See discussion on inputs above.
 - ***Configuration Values*** Output pins can be configured in JSON via `do`_N_ as below: